 Prior to joining the Department of Atmospheric Sciences in August 2020, I earned my B.S., M.S., and Ph.D. in meteorology from Penn State University.
-During graduate school, I taught for a year as a full-time faculty member in the Department of Earth Sciences at California University of Pennsylvania.
 Here at UIUC, my primary responsibilities are the development and teaching of graduate courses for our online graduate certificate and Master's degree programs in weather and climate risk & data analytics!

 On the research-side, I model how evolving environmental wind profiles impact tornado production by supercell thunderstorms, but I'm fascinated by all types of wild weather.
 I'm always open to mentoring undergraduate students on research projects--drop me an email!
-Types of projects I have already, or am happy to, mentor undergraduate students in include: (1) a survey of UIUC students on responses to severe weather events and (2) idealized modeling studies of supercell thunderstorms and tornado production.
+Types of projects I have already, or am happy to, mentor undergraduate students in include, but are not limited to:

 I'm also passionate about effective science communication and the psychology of learning.
 At UIUC, I'm excited to conduct research on how we can best help students refine their writing and/or data analysis skills.